LemmySmackett/LemmySmackettCom/content/stories/general/saw_xi_cancelled.md

 Jamal snatches a lock off the floor and chucks it.
 "Man, shut the fuck up!"

-The lock sails through the air and takes the puppet's little white head clean off.
+The lock sails through the air and takes the puppet's little white head clean off. Ω

----

-Leaked scene from the cancelled 𝗦𝗔𝗪 𝟭𝟭 script. Ω